 When it comes to providing protection from disease, vaccines are just as effective for humans as they are for pets.
-Pet vaccinations are designed with your companion’s specific needs in mind, and keep them safe from such viruses/diseases as rabies, distemper, influenza, leukemia, and more.
+Cat and dog vaccinations are designed with your companion’s specific needs in mind, and keep them safe from such viruses/diseases as rabies, distemper, influenza, leukemia, and more.
 Of course, just as our risk of exposure to certain diseases varies depending on our lifestyle, so too do our pets’ risks vary.
-That’s why we create special pet vaccination protocols that are unique to each patient here at Town & Country Veterinary Clinic in Marinette.
+That’s why we create special cat and dog vaccination protocols that are unique to each patient here at Town & Country Veterinary Clinic in Marinette.

 Our animal hospital carries all of the vaccines your canine or feline companion needs to live their healthiest life and be safe from disease, no matter where they are or what they’re doing.
 You know how easy it is for your pet to get into things they shouldn’t, so it’s up to you (and us) to protect them from any diseases with which they might come into contact.

 Canine and Feline Vaccines

 Both dogs and cats benefit greatly from core and non-core pet vaccinations.
 For puppies and kittens, we start with the distemper vaccine when they’re 6-8 weeks old, and administer a booster shot every 3-4 weeks until they’re 12-16 weeks old.
 We offer all of the following vaccines:

 - Bordetella (kennel cough)